jeff6942016/entra-identity-platform/azure-ciem-least-privilege/README.md

 **Remediation:** removed the subscription-level assignment and granted **Reader at `rg-it` scope** instead, matching access to where the work actually happens.

+**Why this fix:** Least privilege is both the right scope and the right role.
+The grant was wrong on scope (subscription-wide when work happened in one group) and Contributor was broader than the read-oriented activity, so the fix narrows both at once, down to `rg-it` and down to Reader.

 <details>
 <summary>Evidence</summary>